BP in oil and gas talks across the Middle East

 Kuwait investments

 The London-based company is also considering investing in Kuwaiti fields.
-In March this year, BP signed a framework deal with state-owned Kuwait Petroleum Corporation (KPC), paving the way for joint investment and increased cooperation on oil and gas projects.
+In March 2016, BP signed a framework deal with state-owned Kuwait Petroleum Corporation (KPC), paving the way for joint investment and increased cooperation on oil and gas projects.

-A statement released by BP on 30 March said both companies had agreed “to explore possible joint opportunities for investment and cooperation in future oil, gas, trading and petrochemicals ventures”.
+A statement released by BP at the time said both companies had agreed “to explore possible joint opportunities for investment and cooperation in future oil, gas, trading and petrochemicals ventures”.

 The agreement involves collaborating on enhancing oil and gas recovery from Kuwait’s existing resource base.